sparkflows/sparkflows-docs/docs/quick-start/index.rst

 Quickstart Guide
 =========

-This quickstart gets you going with Fire Insights.
-Here you:
+The quickstart gets you started with Fire Insights.

 .. toctree::
    :maxdepth: 2